thatQuestions to ask a divorce lawyer

 - the reputation and public aspects of the relationship.

-Therefore, a relationship is ‘de facto’ if, on balance, enough of these indicators are present to suggest that any two unmarried people are in fact in a relationship of significant commitment to each other.
+Therefore, a relationship is ‘de facto’ if, on balance, enough of these indicators are present.
+The balance of indicators should show that there is a relationship of significant commitment.

 “Will my kids be taken away from me if I see a psychologist?”

-This is another family law myth that no doubt comes from a misconception that you must be unfit or unwell if you need to see a psychologist.
+This is another family law myth that no doubt comes from a misconception that you must be unfit or unwell if you need to see a psychologist or counsellor.
 However, seeing a mental health professional – like any medical professional – could equally be seen as evidence of insight into one’s own well-being.

 The main consideration here is whether it is relevant to what is in the “best interests of child.”